mpalash/aliakbarmehta/_pages/cv.md

 256 Million Colours of Violence ([www.256millioncoloursofviolence.com](www.256millioncoloursofviolence.com))

-WAR • ROOM • ECHO :: Regarding the Pain of Other Cyborgs
+WAR • ROOM • ECHO : Regarding the Pain of *Other* Cyborgs

+Central Park Archives *w/ Suzanna Ånäs, produced by mcult*

 Contemporary Ruins of Kruunuvuori: The Perfect Ghosts of Helsinki